Adult and Child Health Care Quality Measures

 Adult Core Set

-The Affordable Care Act (Section 1139B) requires the Secretary of HHS to identify and publish a core set of health care quality measures for adult Medicaid enrollees.
+The Social Security Act (Section 1139B) requires the Secretary of HHS to identify and publish a core set of health care quality measures for adult Medicaid enrollees.
 The law requires that measures designated for the core set be currently in use.
 To aid in the assessment of the quality of care for Medicaid-eligible adults, the law calls for HHS to:

 - Develop a standardized reporting format for the core set of measures: